-Inspired by the recent ‘turn to listening’ in media studies, cultural studies and political theory, this two-day interdisciplinary conference brings together scholars whose work engages with listening: as a political practice; as a critical frame; as an alternative politics; as a contribution to justice and/or as an ethics of relation.
+Inspired by the recent ‘turn to listening’ in media studies, cultural studies and political theory, this two-day interdisciplinary conference brought together scholars, artist-researchers and cultural practitioners from Australia, Canada, New Zealand, the UK, South Africa and beyond whose work engages with listening in various ways: as a political practice; as a critical frame; as an alternative politics; as a contribution to justice and/or as an ethics of relation.

 As recent calls for a constitutionally enshrined First Nations Voice to the Australian Parliament remind us, the ‘right to be heard’ and calls to listen are central to addressing ongoing injustice and inequalities.
 The digital media environment offers proliferating opportunities for ‘voice’ and sharing stories, yet the attention economy works against the promise that previously marginalised voices will be heard.
 While politicians regularly embark on ‘listening tours’, public trust in processes of consultation and representation is minimal.
 The fundamental principle of disability activism – ‘nothing about us without us’ – demands that voices of disability be heard.
 Yet too often calls to listen are ignored or refused.

-Responding to these timely concerns, the Politics of Listening 2018 conference brings together critical contributions that engage with the politics of listening across a range of contexts and issues.
-Papers and panels will address:
+Responding to these timely concerns, the Politics of Listening 2018 conference brought together critical contributions that engaged with the politics of listening across a range of contexts and issues.
+Papers and panels addressed:

 Critical theories of listening: including theorising beyond liberalism, listening as a feminist politics, listening and agency, listening as labour, listening and justice (media justice, climate justice, acoustic justice etc), rethinking eavesdropping

 Listening and settler colonialism: including First Nations voice and the right to be heard, Indigenous sovereignties, First Nations epistemologies of listening, listening and refusal, listening and decolonising methodologies, listening as solidarity